andreidmt/tpl-ts-jsdoc/README.md

 * :godmode: Plain JavaScript and JSDoc
 * :lipstick: TypeScript is good at _types_
 * :scroll: Types are already part of docs, repeating creates noise
-* :two_hearts: Enforce writing docs by giving them static typing powers :zap:
+* :two_hearts: Incentivize documentation writing by giving them static typing powers :zap:
 * :brain: Thinking about _types_ and _code logic_ are different mental activities.
 One is zoomed-in, focused on what each piece is, the other, zoomed-out and focused on how the data flows from one transition to another

 ## Stack